MartinFreiwald-GitHub/Java-Camel-CLI-Springboot-config/README.md

 # Java-Camel-CLI-Springboot-config
-Visual Studio setting up Java, Apache Camel, Apache Springboot
+Visual Studio setting up Java, Apache Camel, Apache Springboot.
+The source code for this is forked from Github here.  https://github.com/apache/camel

 # Addtion to this project I will add Spring boot and Spring boot DATA MongoDB.
 I will get the source code from https://github.com/spring-guides/gs-accessing-data-mongodb.